A bustling place of visual and sensual

 The entity of a man dressed in 1880s attire, is forever looking for his wife all over the theater, looking very sad, depressed and confused.

 People have smelled the distinctive odor of cigar smoke, and the distinct aroma of whiskey.
+When no-one living is smoking or drinking.

 Oh yes indeed!